FAQs: Cruise Travel Insurance Benefits

 When generating your Cover-More travel insurance quote, you can select multiple destinations under “Where are you going?”.
 You can also select a region – such as “All of Africa” or “All of Europe” – or “Anywhere in the World” for cover in multiple destinations.

-Then, when promoted, you must answer yes to the question around travelling on a cruise for two or more nights, and pay the additional premium, for the cruise cover benefits to be applied to your policy for cover while you’re on board a cruise.
+Then, when prompted, you must answer yes to the question around travelling on a sea or ocean-going cruise for two or more nights, and pay the additional premium, for the cruise cover benefits to be applied to your policy for cover while you’re on board a cruise.